 I add the onions to the pot first and then a few vegetables, before adding the barley (I do this to avoid the barley getting stuck to the bottom of the pot).

 I don’t necessarily add all the vegetables at the beginning of the cook.
 I often let two-thirds of them soften in the cooker for a few hours (to create more room) before adding the remaining ones.

 I usually add water to reach two-thirds of the height of the ingredients.
 I then stir the stew occasionally, distributing the barley and keeping it from sticking to the bottom of the pot.
 When I do that, I assess whether more water is needed.
 Before going to bed, I always ensure that the pot has enough water in it to cook overnight.

 If you have pre-soaked the barley, you’ll need substantially less water in the final stew than if you used it dry.

 If I am using a single piece of beef, I usually lay it close to the top of the stew.
 Then, an hour or so before the end of the cooking time, I will carefully take it out and place it on a plate.
 I shred the incredibly soft flesh and fat into small pieces and then stir them back into the stew.

 I want to see and hear about your process: your ingredients and why you chose them, how you’re cooking them, the finished dish, how you eat it and who you share it with.
-I’ll be posting pictures on instagram @ancestral_kitchen and on my blog.
-If you’re on instagram, post using the hashtag #ancestralcookup and tag me (@ancestral_kitchen).
-If you don’t have instagram, please do comment at the bottom of my blog post – you can upload your pictures there too.
+You can tag me on instagram @ancestral_kitchen.
+If you don’t have instagram, feel free to comment at the bottom of my blog post – you can upload your pictures there too.